Exams

 Green Cards

 The US Green Card is the ultimate end point for MBA graduates looking to stay on in the US.
-This is when migrants are afforded US citizenship.
+This affords foreign nationals lawful permanent residence in the US.

 There are several eligibility criteria for a Green Card.
 Family is one way: if you’re married to a US citizen, or have a parent or sibling, then you can be eligible.

 A maximum of 140,000 Green Cards are given annually.
-There is a cap on the total each country can receive: 7 percent, or 9,800 visas, irrespective of the population of each country.
+There is a cap on the total each country can receive: currently 7% of the population of each country.

 Other options for MBA graduates

-There are various options for US graduate student visas:
+There are various other options for US graduate student visas:

 O-1 Visas